Portretfoto van Koen, Digital Director bij Evers + de Gier

 What interviews teach us about users

-User conversations help us to:
+Interviews help us to:

-• Exposing needs
+• Expose needs

-• Better understanding behavior
+• Better understand behavior

 👉 Check out the full case